SteamDeckHomebrew/decky-loader/README.md

 ![steamuserimages-a akamaihd](https://user-images.githubusercontent.com/10835354/161068262-ca723dc5-6795-417a-80f6-d8c1f9d03e93.jpg)

+Keep an eye on the [Wiki](https://deckbrew.xyz) for more information about Plugin Loader, documentation + tools for plugin development and more.

 ## Installation
 1. Go into the Steam Deck Settings
 2. Under System -> System Settings toggle `Enable Developer Mode`